cheeterLee/data-dashboard/README.md

-# cheetDash: A Data visualizing dashboard
+# cheetDash: A fullstack data visualizing dashboard

 Powered by **MongoDB**, **Express**, **React** and **Node**, styled with **MaterialUI**